robin-raymond/zax.io/basics.md

 ````
 *               // post-unary pointer type declaration
-&               // post-unary reference type declaration or
+&               // post-unary reference type declaration, or
                 // pre-unary capture by reference operator
-@               // post-unary standard allocator operator
+@               // unary standard allocator operator
-                // allocate using the standard allocator and construct type
+                // (allocate using the standard allocator and construct type)
-@@              // post-unary parallel allocator operator
+@@              // unary parallel allocator operator
-                // allocate using the parallel allocator and construct type
+                // (allocate using the parallel allocator and construct type)
-@!              // post-unary synchronous allocator operator
+@!              // unary synchronous allocator operator
-                // allocate using the synchronous allocator and construct type
+                // (allocate using the synchronous allocator and construct type)
-.               // name resolution operator
+.               // binary namespace resolution operator
-,               // argument operator
+,               // post-unary argument operator
-;               // statement separator operator
+;               // binary statement separator and combiner operator
-;;              // sub-statement separator operator
+;;              // binary sub-statement separator operator
-:               // variable type declaration operator
+:               // binary variable type declaration operator
-::              // data type or meta data declaration operator
+::              // binary data type or meta data declaration operator
-::.             // data type dereference operator
 ?               // post-unary optional type operator
-??              // ternary operator
+??              // binary ternary operator
                 // (combined with sub-statement separator operator `;;`)
-???             // uninitialized type operator
+???             // unary uninitialized type operator
->>              // function composition
+>>              // binary function composition
-|>              // function invocation chaining
+|>              // binary function invocation chaining
 ->              // post-unary argument combine operator
-                // combine remaining function result arguments into a
+                // (combine remaining function result arguments into a single
-                // single automatic defined type
+                // automatically defined type)
 <-              // pre-unary argument split operator
-                // split type into multiple function arguments
+                // (split type into multiple function arguments)
-\               // statement continuation operator
+\               // post-unary statement continuation operator
-cast            // pre-unary unsafe type conversion operator
+cast            // binary unsafe type conversion operator
-outercast       // unsafe outer type cast operator
+outercast       // binary unsafe outer type cast operator
-                // convert from contained type pointer to container type pointer
+                // (convert from contained type pointer to container type
+                // pointer)
-copycast        // pre-unary unsafe `Unknown` copy cast
+copycast        // binary unsafe `Unknown` copy cast
-                // treat the raw `Unknown` pointer as pointing to an instance of
+                // (treat the raw `Unknown` pointer as pointing to an instance)
-                // the casted type and make a copy of the contents
+                // of the casted type and make a copy of the contents)
-lifetimecast    // unsafe shared lifetime cast operator
+lifetimecast    // binary unsafe shared lifetime cast operator
-                // converts a raw pointer to share a lifetime with an existing
+                // (converts a raw pointer to share a lifetime with an existing
-                // `strong` or `handle` pointer
+                // `strong` or `handle` pointer)
-outerof         // outer type instance of operator
+outerof         // binary outer type instance of operator
-                // convert from contained type pointer to container type pointer
+                // (convert from contained type pointer to container type
-                // (safely via a managed type's RTTI)
+                // pointer safely via a managed type's RTTI)
 lifetimeof      // shared lifetimeof operator
-                // binds a raw pointer to an existing `strong` or `handle`
+                // (binds a raw pointer to an existing `strong` or `handle`
-                // pointer (safely checks if the pointer to a type points to
+                // pointer and safely checks if the pointer to a type points to
                 // memory within the allocated `strong` or `handle` pointer)
 sizeof          // pre-unary size of operator
                 // returns the size of a type
 alignof         // pre-unary align of operator
                 // return the alignment of a type
-offsetof        // offset of operator
+offsetof        // binary offset of operator
-                // compute the byte offset of a contained variable from a
+                // (compute the byte offset of a contained variable from a
-                // container type or container variable
+                // container type or container variable)
-typeof          // obtain the type of a variable or expression
+typeof          // pre-unary obtain the type information of a variable,
+                // or expression, or type
 ````

-Other expressions:
+Other expressions (cannot be overloaded):
 ````
-#               // discard operator
+#               // unary discard operator
-$               // templated argument declaration
+$               // pre-unary templated argument declaration
-...             // variadic values (array of optional variable arguments)
+...             // unary variadic values
+                // (array of optional variable arguments)
-$...            // variadic types (array of types of variadic values)
+$...            // unary variadic types
+                // (array of types of variadic values)
+()              // pre/post-unary function argument declaration operator
+[]              // pre/post-unary array declaration operator
-{               // scope begin
+{               // pre-unary scope begin
-}               // scope end
+}               // post-unary scope end
-[{              // array initialization begin
+[{              // pre-unary array initialization begin
-}]              // array initialization end
+}]              // post-unary array initialization end
-{               // multiple constructor argument initialization open
+{               // pre-unary multiple constructor argument initialization open
 .               // pre-unary named variable and argument initialization
-[[              // compiler directive or attribute declaration open
+[[              // pre-unary compiler directive or attribute declaration open
-]]              // compiler directive or attribute declaration close
+]]              // post-unary compiler directive or attribute declaration close
-_               // pointer to self
+_               // unary pointer to self
-                // a type's pointer to itself within type functions
+                // (a type's pointer to itself within a type's function)
-___             // context; a pointer to the context
+___             // unary pointer to the current context
 +++             // unary constructor
 ---             // unary destructor
 ````